China's Pang Da halts bid to acquire Saab

 Saab, which made cars for 64 years, has suffered cash problems since March after 2010 sales fell short of targets amid the disruption of its sale by General Motors (GM.N).

-Pang Da said in the statement that it would follow relevant procedures to try and retrieve the 45 million euro (37.6 million pound) advance it had given to Saab, but warned that it may not be successful.
+Pang Da said in the statement that it would follow relevant procedures to try and retrieve the 45 million euro ($59 million) advance it had given to Saab, but warned that it may not be successful.

 Saab has not made any vehicles since April and several rescue attempts have failed.
 Saab owner Swedish Automobile SWAN.AS said former owner and key licence holder General Motors had blocked a last-ditch rescue plan by Chinese investor Youngman.